genesiscommunitysuccess/docs/docs/03_server/05_access-control/05_authorisation-overview.md

 ### Permissioning sub-blocks

-There are two main sub-blocks to the permissioning block that can be applied to suit your needs:
+There are three main sub-blocks to the permissioning block that can be applied to suit your needs:
 - `PermissionCodes` list
 - `auth` sub-block
+- `customPermissions` function

 #### PermissionCodes list
 Here is a simple example: